h1zik/TUBESEAI/README.md

 ```
 cd PATH/to/your/directory
 ```
-**4. If you use terminal inside Visual Studio Code just open the project folder**
+**4. If you use terminal inside Visual Studio Code, just open the project folder**

 **5. In the terminal/CMD, type and enter:**
 ```